gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 architectures.
 VST2 plugins are not supported (but the vst4cs opcodes do support VST2 plugins).

+For users of Csound, the advantages of VST3 over VST2 are that not only notes, but also MIDI messages and parameter changes are scheduled with sample-frame accuracy.
+In addition, the organization of inputs, outputs, and parameters is more flexible.

 These opcodes are licensed under the terms of the GPLv3 license, which is compatible with both the Steinberg VST3 SDK GPLv3 license and Csound's LGPLv2 license (which allows re-licensing Csound as